-- Read the review: Garmin Edge 530 review
+- Read our Garmin Edge 530 review

-2. Wahoo Elemnt Bolt: Best for aerodynamics
+2. Wahoo Elemnt Bolt: Best bike computer for Strava

 The screen might be monochrome but it's super clear and offers turn-by-turn navigation routing with smart rerouting if you go off course.
 There are also lots of app customizable data fields, with 11 per screen, for the many sensors this can connect to via ANT+ or Bluetooth.

-- Read the review: Wahoo Elemnt Bolt review
+- Read our Wahoo Elemnt Bolt review

-3. Garmin Edge 1030: Best do-it-all high-end performer
+3. Garmin Edge 1030: Best bike computer for triathlon training

 The Garmin Edge 1030 is the company's flagship bike computer meaning this does it all.
 It might not be the smallest or lightest at 4.3oz but it uses every bit of that to cram in everything you could want on a ride.
 That means a large color touchscreen display, ANT+, Bluetooth and Wi-Fi, advanced turn-by-turn navigation that works well plus a 20-hour battery life that can be extended with an add-on pack.